-If, in the course of proceedings, a party requests oral proceedings, the competent department must grant this request.
-The EPO will not inform the party concerned of this right but will expect him – if he does not obtain satisfaction from the competent department – to request oral proceedings (if he so wishes) before a decision is reached.
+If, in the course of proceedings, a party requests oral proceedings, the competent department must grant this request as further explained in this section.
+The EPO will not inform any party concerned of this right but will expect them – if they do not obtain satisfaction from the competent department – to request oral proceedings (if they so wish) before a decision is reached.

 Under Art.
 116(1), parties can request oral proceedings at any time, provided a decision has not yet been issued.
 In particular, a request for oral proceedings made before the decision to grant or to limit has been handed over to the internal post has to be allowed (see T 556/95 and G 12/91).